 - A flat, smooth non-textured gesso.
 This is suitable for fine detail such as wild life and portraits.
 Apply three coats and do not water down.

 - A mildly textured surface.
 Gesso with Liquitex Super Heavy Gesso using a fine fabric roller.
 Do not water down.
 This will leave some pointed protrusions and will work well for dry brushing, which is a technique I often use to indicate foliage and grass in landscape paintings.
 Give a sanding after each coat so the protrusions aren’t too predominant.
 Apply only two coats.
 I find these prepared panels to work the best for small sizes.

-Allow it to dry a couple of days, then apply the paint but in this case you do not need to apply heavy paint because you did that already with the gesso, a great savings technique!
-Again, consider that a 12×16 panel may warp so wet the opposite side as you apply the first layer of gesso.
-This whole procedure will enhance the painting and help convey a 3-dimensional aspect.
+Allow the now gessoed surface to dry a couple of days, then apply the paint.
+But in this case, you do not need to apply heavy paint because you did that already with the gesso — a great savings technique!

 Preparing Painting Surfaces for Pastels